 Dyckia are xeriscape plants and can withstand long periods without moisture.
 The leaves vary from long and strappy to short and scalloped.
 All foliage is fairly rigid and may be smooth or serrated, a solid color or variegated or spotted.
 Long stalks with multiple red, yellow, or orange flowers appear in spring.
 The wide range of varieties ensures that there is a specimen for every taste.

 In addition to Brazil, these bromeliads are also found in Uraguay, Paraguay, Argetina and Bolivia.
-A bonus bit of Dyckia plant info; the genus is named for Prince von Salm-Kyck, an amateur collector of succulents.
+A bonus bit of Dyckia plant info;

 Most of the plants we cultivate in the group Dyckia are from Brazil.
 They survive in warm regions with heavy rainfall for half the year and very dry conditions the rest of the time.
 This makes Dyckia care slightly challenging, as getting the right balance of moisture to keep the plant happy may be difficult.
 Dyckia growing conditions in their natural setting should be mimicked as much as possible.
 Try growing Dyckia plants outside in summer or year around in warmer regions.